compsocialscience/summer-institute/host.md

 ##### What if I want to host a partner location in a different time zone from other locations?

 That’s fine.
 Each year we have locations spread around the world.
-A common strategy is to watch the recordings of the lectures rather than the livestreamed version.

 ##### How can I learn more about what it is like at a partner location?